TheWolfpacker - TheWolfpacker.com bracket: Best NC State game since 2000, semifinals

 The Wolfpacker.com premium members can vote on this poll in the message boards here.

-Running back Ray Robinson ran for 106 yards and two touchdowns, and NC State held with a defensive stop on the last play of the game to preserve a victory.
-FSU quarterback Chris Rix's attempted touchdown pass in the corner of the end zone from the NC State 15-yard line fell incomplete, setting off a wild celebration.

-Best game for NC State since 2000, Final Four game one: 1 seed is the 2003 Gator Bowl win over Notre Dame.
-2 seed is football's upset over Florida State in 2001.
-Details here: https://t.co/vVdJtmfn0X— The Wolfpacker (@TheWolfpacker) June 1, 2020
+Best game for NC State since 2000, Final Four game two: 1 seed is the 2020 women's basketball ACC Tournament Championship.
+The other 1 seed is baseball's comeback CWS clincher against Rice in 2013.
+Details here: https://t.co/yeJNy3mt78— The Wolfpacker (@TheWolfpacker) June 2, 2020

 ——